PTAB

 • Core Argument for this Ground:

-• Motivation to Combine: A POSITA would combine Browne’s system for content-based identification with Stefik’s well-known methods for access control to solve the common problem of securely managing access to digital content on a network.
-The combination involved applying a known security technique (Stefik) to a known file identification and retrieval system (Browne).
+• Motivation to Combine: A POSITA would combine Browne’s content-based naming system with Stefik’s robust access control methods to solve the known problem of managing access to digital content in a distributed network.
+Implementing a more formal authorization system, as taught by Stefik, would have been a predictable improvement to the simpler location-based access control in Browne.

 • Prior Art Relied Upon: Woodhill (Patent 5,649,196).